 A free to join forum / social gathering for people to come together and share music, and to join #WEATNU, where one simply becomes part of the community, sharing each others music on the internet.

 We are the New Underground seems to be influencing the music scene, in some way, by the people who hear the music we release to the internet.
 Those unknown musicians suddenly find a niche audience.
-There are micro communities across the world and have been for years, and WEATNU is here as the lighthouse for all to see from endless miles on that digital ocean we are traveling over.

 Some artists who have come through our doors went on to become semi-famous, even successful and some were already this way before they arrived, only needing a boost for their self-esteem or finding a new audience, even enjoying the community we have here.
-For every person who can be helped here, they find their niche audience, and this continues to happen, due to the power of the internet.

 What we offer is freedom to the artist and fans who alike wish to find music that isn’t mainstream, but has true, raw talent.
 Both the unknown and the known are welcome to join our movement.
 We need you all, now more than ever.